-99This policy sets out how a Place of Significance to tāngata whenua is to be identified and described.
-In order to be included in the mapped Sites and Areas of Significance to tāngata whenua in the Plan, a plan change will be required.
+This policy sets out how a Place of Significance to tangata whenua is to be identified and described.
+In order to be included in the mapped Sites and Areas of Significance to tangata whenua in the Plan, a plan change will be required.
 Places which have been identified and described in the manner required by the policy but have not been subject to a plan change and hence are not included in the Plan, can still be given weight in consent application decisions.

-100A Landscape of Significance to tāngata whenua may include Sites and/or Areas of Significance to tāngata whenua.
+A Landscape of Significance to t\u00e4ngata whenua may include Sites and/or Areas of Significance to t\u00e4ngata whenua.

-- resource use, including trading and trading routes between groups (for instance with minerals such as matā/obsidian), or - ii. traditional travel and communication linkages, both on land and sea, or - iii. areas of mana moana for fisheries and other rights, or - iv. use of landmarks for navigation and location of fisheries grounds, or - implementation of traditional management measures, such as rāhui or tohatoha (distribution), or - c) cultural associations, which include but are not limited to: - i. the web of whanaungatanga 101 connecting across locations and generations, or - ii. the implementation of concepts such as kaitiakitanga and manākitanga, with specific details for each whanau, hapū and iwi, or - d) spiritual associations which pervade all environmental and social realities, and include but are not limited to: - the role of the atua Ranginui and Papatūānuku, 102 and their offspring such as Tangaroa and Tāne, or - ii. the recognition of places with connection to the wairua of those with us and those who have passed away, or - iii. the need to maintain the mauri of all living things and their environment, and a) be based on traditions and tikanga, and
+- i. resource use, including trading and trading routes between groups (for instance with minerals such as matā/obsidian), or - ii. traditional travel and communication linkages, both on land and sea, or - iii. areas of mana moana for fisheries and other rights, or - iv. use of landmarks for navigation and location of fisheries grounds, or - v. implementation of traditional management measures, such as rāhui or tohatoha (distribution), or - c) cultural associations, which include but are not limited to: - i. the web of whanaungatanga 104 connecting across locations and generations, or - ii. the implementation of concepts such as kaitiakitanga and manākitanga, with specific details for each whanau, hapū and iwi, or - d) spiritual associations which pervade all environmental and social realities, and include but are not limited to: - i. the role of the atua Ranginui and Papatūānuku,105 and their offspring such as Tangaroa and Tāne, or - ii. the recognition of places with connection to the wairua of those with us and those who have passed away, or - iii. the need to maintain the mauri of all living things and their environment, and